rodoulak/desalsim/Tutorials/NF_Tutorial.md

 ![nf](https://github.com/rodoulak/Desalination-and-Brine-Treatment-Simulation-/assets/150446818/1d41d6eb-90a7-4b68-ab1b-0ae31f83eb78)

-In DesalSim package, the Nanofiltration unit is used to model the operation of a nanofiltration (or a membrane-based) technology.
+In desalsim package, the Nanofiltration unit is used to model the operation of a nanofiltration (or a membrane-based) technology.
 Upon simulation, it will generate the influent/effluent mass flows and their concentrations, the applied pressure, and the energy requirements.
 The nanofiltration function consists of three classes: [NFMass](#use-nfmass-class), [OsmoticPressure](#use-osmoticpressure-class) , and [NfEnergy](#use-nfenergy-class).
 In this tutorial, we will focus on how to use the three classes.